ibhanu/codewithgirlscriptblr/Hard/1. Shopping Cart Problem/README.md

 ## Requirements for submission

-- Last Submission Date : Jul 02' 2020
+- Last Submission Date : `30th July 2020`

 ## How to submit solution?